 As you can already guess, Neovim is related to Vim.
 It can be actually thought of as Vim with specialized and flexible features elemental to markdown.
 It has a very extensive list of third-party plugins for markdown.
 You can get features like screen-splitting, async plugin, built-in terminal emulator out of the box.

 Neovim is better compared to Vim when it comes to integration.
-This markdown editor has improved over Vim’s source significantly and enables amazing performance blended with convenient functionalities for writing markdown documents.
+This editor has improved over Vim’s source significantly and enables amazing performance blended with convenient functionalities for writing markdown documents.

 If you’re as obsessive as me when it comes to silly details, chances are many top-level markdown editors will not click with you.
 Caret is an amazing minimal markdown editor for Linux that packages performance with convenient features while reducing distractive features as much as possible.
-The interface of this elegant markdown editor is clean, and the editor is extensively flexible.
+The interface of this elegant code editor is clean, and the editor is extensively flexible.

 Hailed as the top markdown editor for Linux by many, Spacemacs combines a vibrant feature set with an elegant and minimalistic interface.
 The editor comes with out of the box support for an almost unlimited number of plugins, that lets you empower the editor even more.